Caroline Kuza 3 minute read

 Environmental news that matters, straight to your inbox

-The drop in clean energy manufacturing investments in 2025, largely due to Trump administration policies and cuts to clean energy tax credits.
+The drop in clean energy investment in 2025, due in part to Trump administration policies and cuts to clean energy tax credits.

 Two workers installing solar panels

-Cuts in clean energy investment also cut 39,000 anticipated jobs.
+Cuts to clean energy investment also erased about 39,000 jobs.
 (Getty)

 33,000 - 77,000

-The estimated increase in unnecessary, early deaths over the next 30 years, if the administration repeals the Endangerment Finding
+The estimated increase in unnecessary, early deaths over the next 30 years because the administration repealed the Endangerment Finding

-The Endangerment Finding, which underpins federal authority to regulate climate pollution, supports critical climate and clean air safeguards.
-The increased smog and soot-forming pollution that could result from the repeal would also contribute to an additional 122,000 hospital and emergency room visits.
+The Endangerment Finding underpins federal authority to regulate climate pollution and supports critical clean air safeguards.
+According to EDF experts, the increased smog and soot-forming pollution likely to result from the repeal will also contribute an additional 122,000 hospital and emergency room visits.

-The upside: A federal judge ruled last week that the Trump administration violated the law when it secretly convened a group of five climate deniers to produce a hasty, unscientific government report casting doubt on the science behind the Endangerment Finding.
+Legal pushback: A federal judge ruled that the Trump administration violated the law when it secretly convened a group of five climate deniers to produce a hasty, unscientific government report casting doubt on the science behind the Endangerment Finding.

 547+

-The number of facilities granted “pollution passes” by the Trump administration.
+The number of facilities invited to apply for "presidential exemptions" to pollute more by the Trump administration.

-By simply applying for a presidential exemption via email, these major polluters can circumvent rules on air pollution, despite the health consequences for local communities.
-More than 2 million people live near one of these facilities.
+By simply applying for a "presidential exemption" via email, hundreds of major polluters are circumventing rules on air pollution, despite the health consequences for local communities.
+About 2 million people live near one of these facilities.
 (Check this map to see if there’s one near you.)

 What's next: A coalition of environmental and community groups have filed a lawsuit against the Trump administration.
-“President Trump’s callous and dangerous actions let some of the country’s worst industrial polluters evade compliance with the safeguards that protect Americans from toxic air pollution,” says EDF General Counsel Vickie Patton, adding, “We will vigorously oppose these indefensible and deeply damaging actions.”
+“President Trump’s callous and dangerous actions let some of the country’s worst industrial polluters evade compliance with the safeguards that protect Americans from toxic air pollution,” says EDF General Counsel Vickie Patton.

 91%

-The proportion of U.S. wetlands that would lose Clean Water Act protections under a Trump EPA proposal.
+The percentage of U.S. wetlands that would lose Clean Water Act protections under a Trump EPA proposal.

 Wetlands are valuable ecosystems that provide water filtration, flood protection and wildlife habitat, but the EPA has proposed removing protection from the vast majority of all the wetlands in the continental United States.
 The new rule would not only put these ecosystems at risk — it could also put people in harm’s way by allowing for paving and development in flood-prone areas.
 As climate change increases the risk of flooding across the country, and home insurance prices are already unaffordable for some, losing wetlands could be an expensive proposition.